-The Morean Arts Center has a long history in St. Pete, housing the original Art Club of St. Petersburg back in 1917, and remaining a prominent figure in the area throughout its history.
+The Morean Arts Center has a long history in St. Pete, and remains a prominent figure in the area throughout its history.

 The Morean Art Center features innovative, community-oriented works of art from artists all over the world.
 They offer classes and workshops regularly to help bring out your own inner artist, so if you have any interest in learning something new and creative while you’re in town, be sure to pop in to take a look around or check their workshop schedule while you’re in town.

 You must visit the Chihuly Collection while here.
 Featuring world-renowned artist Dale Chihuly’s glass artwork, the building that houses the collection was specifically designed for that purpose.
 You’ll find large-scale installations, as well as artwork from some of his most popular collections here.